qiskit-community/qiskit-metal/README.md

 Here are some things to consider when setting up a development environment:
 * If using a virtual environment, make sure `pip` is up to date.
 In initial environment testing, PySide2 is installable with only the latest version of `pip`.
 * Add the path of your qiskit-metal folder to your PATH
+* Library errors when activating conda environments, or initializing jupyter notebook/lab, indicate a conflict between python libraries in the base and sub environments.
+Go ahead and manually delete the library from the base environment `site-packages` folder, shows in the error message.
+You might need to reinstall them in the sub environment, or create a new one.

 ### Additional steps for developers